smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 The proposed approach designed to avoid bidirectional RPC because it adds technical complexity that causes additional bugs.

-Following API extension will provide mobile device ability to share their networking capabilities.
+The following API extension will provide the mobile device ability to share their networking capabilities.

 #### Sharing mobile networking capabilities with the vehicle

 **MOBILE_API** :

-SDL should receive Mobile capabilities within `DeviceInfo` section of `RegisterAppInterface` request.
+SDL Core should receive mobile capabilities within `DeviceInfo` section of `RegisterAppInterface` request.

 ```xml
 <enum name="FrequencyBand" since="x.x">